 - Background Vox Acapella

-You may not need or want all of these different mix types, or you may want something not on this list.
-Let your me know at the beginning of the project.
+You may not need or want all of these different mix types.
+Let us know at the beginning of the project what deliverables require.

 After the mix of your song is completed, you will want to get it mastered.
 You may already have a mastering house in mind, and that is great.
-Let me know what final output files they require (format and max db peak) and I will get those to you.
+Let us know what final output files they require (format and max dB peak) and we will get those to you.
 If you are still looking for someone to master your finished mixes, Beach House Studios can help you with that.
 Read about our mastering services on our audio mastering page.

 Preparing Your Tracks for Mixing

-Below is a brief summary of the primary article points.
+A brief summary of the primary article points